Dallas vs Las Vegas

 Which city has higher STR taxes — Dallas or Las Vegas?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Las Vegas charges 13% Transient Occupancy Tax (Clark County).
-Compare the full breakdown in the table above.
+Notably, Las Vegas benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?